thorstenkramm/opa/README.md

    logs.
    This backup is not suitable to to start MySQL because the transaction log has not been written to the tables yet.
    The so-called prepare step is missing.
 A "regular" backup consumes the same disk space as your database.
 The backup consists of a folder with almost the same files as in the MySQL data directory.
+For a restore the XtraBackup utility is required.
 2. **Regular+Prepare**: After tables and logs have been copied to the destination, the prepare job is run, resulting in a directory that can be used to start MySQL directly.
 The prepare job doesn't consume additional disk space.
 To restore a lost database, the XtraBackup utility is not required.